Why Swedes Love Gotland

 Food on Gotland

 Gotland has an unusually good food culture for an island of its size.
 Lamb is the local speciality – Gotland lamb is considered among the finest in Sweden, raised on the island's wildflower meadows and available everywhere in summer.
-Saffron is grown here too, giving the local cuisine a faintly exotic twist.
+Saffron is grown here too, giving the food here a faintly exotic twist.
 Gotland has its own craft brewery, winery and several excellent cheesemakers.

-In Visby, the restaurant scene has genuinely world-class ambitions.
+In Visby, the restaurant scene has serious ambitions and the kitchens to back them.
 Several restaurants source everything from the island and change their menus daily according to what's available.
 Book ahead for dinner in July – the city fills up and the best tables go early.

 Gotland is reached by ferry from Nynäshamn (south of Stockholm) or Oskarshamn on the mainland.
 Stena Line and Destination Gotland run the routes; crossings take around 3 hours.
 There are also summer flights from Stockholm Arlanda that take 40 minutes.